wwws.3peaks.org.uk

 This is how I remember it now, these memories certainly bore no resemblance to my waking memories the following morning but

-there was a conspiracy to commitment and to save honour and to a greater extent face, a date was set for six weeks hence.
+to commitment and to save honour and to a greater extent face, a date was set for six weeks hence.

 Bearing in mind that I had not played a guitar for approximately fifteen years, Barker probably nearer 20 and Freixas,